Kitware/ParaView/Documentation/dev/git/develop.md

 5. Add release notes

-    Noteable changes should create a new file in `Documentation/release/dev/` named `my-topic.md` (replace `my-topic` with the name of your topic).
+    Notable changes should create a new file in `Documentation/release/dev/` named `my-topic.md` (replace `my-topic` with the name of your topic).
     This is not necessary for branches which are "trivial" such as fixing typos, updating test baselines, or are developer-oriented.